 Become a Patron of Ask Leo! and go ad-free!

 What drives the internet

 Most websites on the internet measure traffic.
 More visitors equals more success.
 It’s as simple as that.
-Whether the success is measured in advertising revenue or product sales, the bottom line is that more eyeballs are critical to most site’s success.
+Whether the success is measured in advertising revenue or product sales, the bottom line is, more eyeballs are critical to online success.

 So, how does one get traffic?